sweirich/challenge/debruijn/debruijn2.md

 ### Typed indices

-In the last part, we just used natural numbers as our debruijn indices.
+In the last part, we just used natural numbers as our de Bruijn indices.
 We will do the same here, except that we can give this version of the natural numbers a type that explicitly indicates that they are an index into a (generic) list.

 ```haskell
 data Idx (g::[a]) (t::a) :: Type where